ImpactLGBTQ/Impact-Website/docs/README.md

-The Impact LGBTQ+ Group website
+The Impact LGBTQ+ Group's website
 ===============================

 This is the private repo for Impact's website.
 If you are reading this it is because you have been invited.
 Welcome and